Masking out the solar disk¶

 How to mask out all emission from the solar disk.

-import matplotlib.pyplot as plt import numpy as np import numpy.ma as ma import sunpy.map from sunpy.data.sample import AIA_171_IMAGE from sunpy.map.maputils import all_coordinates_from_map
+import matplotlib.pyplot as plt import sunpy.map from sunpy.data.sample import AIA_171_IMAGE from sunpy.map.maputils import all_coordinates_from_map, coordinate_is_on_solar_disk

 aia = sunpy.map.Map(AIA_171_IMAGE)

 A utility function gives us access to the helioprojective coordinate of each pixels.
-We can use that to create a new array which contains the normalized radial position for each pixel.
+We can use that to create a new array of all the coordinates that are on the solar disk.

 Finally we create a new map with our new mask.